-Sara: I went roller skating once at the Brooklyn Rollerdome.
+- Random Passerby Advice: Sara remembers when this once happened to her.Sara: I went roller skating once at the Brooklyn Rollerdome.
 It was awful.
 I was completely out of control.
 I slammed right into this 8-foot tall black guy in a green satin jump suit.
 I said, "I'm sorry, could you help me?"
 He looked down at me with deeply stoned eyes and said: "Little lady, let your mind go and your body will follow."note

-- Right Through the Wall: Harris and SAnDeE* end up in the hotel room next to Sara and Roland.
+- Right Through the Wall: Harris and SanDeE* end up in the hotel room next to Sara and Roland.

 - Something Else Also Rises: The fountain when Harris and Sara finally make love.

-- True Art Is Incomprehensible: The art critique scene - see below.
+- True Art Is Incomprehensible: Parodied.